department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 **For a medallion** to be placed on a privately purchased headstone or marker, fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M). <br>
 [Download VA Form 40-1330M (PDF)](https://www.va.gov/vaforms/va/pdf/VA40-1330M.pdf)

-Mail or fax your form, along with a copy of the Veteran’s DD214 or other discharge documents.
-Don’t send the originals, because we can’t return them.
+Mail or fax your form, along with a copy of the Veteran’s [DD214 or other discharge documents](https://www.cem.va.gov/CEM/hmm/discharge_documents.asp).
+Don’t send the originals since we can’t return them.

 - Fax the documents to 800-455-7143, **or**
 - Mail the discharge papers and the form to this address: